zappityzap/CloneCleaner/README.md

 It can be helpful to save mask previews when adjusting mask settings, and to save images before ADetailer when adjusting any other settings. **Save mask previews** and **Save images before ADetailer** can be applied at any time without restarting the UI or A1111.

-Mask settings may need to be adjusted to include hair.
+Remember that ADetailer detects and inpaints the face, so mask settings may need to be adjusted to include hair as well.

-## Declong Multiple Subjects
+## Decloning Multiple Subjects
+It's possible to declone multiple subjects in the same image, with some success.
+Keep in mind that CCZ won't be able to declone bodies.

 Add CloneCleanerZ to the list of scripts run by ADetailer and override the main prompt in ADetailer.
 CloneCleanerZ will modify the main prompt, and run again to modify each ADetailer prompt.
 Enable debug logging and watch the console to see what is happening.

 I'm not an expert on ADetailer or ControlNet.
 These settings worked for me with Photon.
 Use a high denoise with ControlNet Tile and a medium weight so it has enough room to change the face.